Taipei: Night Markets, Tech Infrastructure, and 7-Eleven Culture in Asia's Safest Digital Nomad Haven

 Cultural insights

 Face Culture (Mianzi): Avoiding embarrassment crucial, locals communicate indirectly to preserve dignity and social harmony.
 Filial Piety Strong: Adult children live with parents until marriage, locals expected to care for elderly parents financially and emotionally.
 Food as Social Glue: Locals bond through eating together, refusing shared meal invitation insults relationship building.
 Politeness Layered: Japanese colonial influence mixed with Chinese traditions creates elaborate courtesy rituals foreigners find exhausting.
-Tech-Forward Pragmatism: Locals embrace digital payment, efficient transport, and innovation while maintaining temple worship and traditional values.
+Tech-Forward Pragmatism: Locals embrace digital payment, efficient transport, and innovation while maintaining temple worship and traditional values, creating a unique blend similar to the tech-meets-tradition culture of Seoul.
 Night Owl Society: Dinner starts 7-8 PM, night markets peak 9-11 PM, locals stay up late and sleep less than Western societies.

 Useful phrases